 On 26 April 2023, Alzheimer Europe held an online Alzheimer’s Association Academy session, focused on the topic of “Dementia and the LGBTQ+ community”.
 The event featured presentations from three speakers and was attended by 33 participants from 15 countries.
 Dianne Gove (Director for Projects, Alzheimer Europe) was the moderator for the session.

-The first presentation was given by Patrick (Paddy) Crosbie, who lives in Dublin and cared for his late husband Derek who sadly passed away in November 2021.
-Patrick has been involved with the Dementia Carers Campaign Network in Ireland under the auspices of The Alzheimer’s Society of Ireland (ASI), since it began in 2013.
+The first presentation was given by Paddy Crosbie, who lives in Dublin and cared for his late husband Derek who sadly passed away in November 2021.
+Paddy has been involved with the Dementia Carers Campaign Network in Ireland under the auspices of The Alzheimer’s Society of Ireland (ASI), since it began in 2013.
 He has been involved in policy consultations, political advocacy, raising awareness of the issues affecting carers of those living with dementia, through media, and using the arts as an innovative way of communicating to a wider audience outside the dementia community.
-Prior to retiring early to care for Derek, Patrick worked in local government.
-Patrick shared some very personal and moving insights both into his role as a carer for his husband, as well as into their relationship and some of the difficulties they encountered as a gay couple, in their life together and in their friends’ lives, with homophobia and violence.
+Prior to retiring early to care for Derek, Paddy worked in local government.
+Paddy shared some very personal and moving insights both into his role as a carer for his husband, as well as into their relationship and some of the difficulties they encountered as a gay couple, in their life together and in their friends’ lives, with homophobia and violence.
 They were concerned that this could be an issue in accessing the care they needed, but they were pleasantly surprised and perhaps lucky (though of course this should not be a matter of luck) to receive excellent and unbiased support.

 At the time of Derek’s diagnosis, at the Memory Clinic at St James’s Hospital in Dublin, the couple met with social worker Matthew Gibb who helped them immensely, both to feel more confident that they could “get through this” and to learn about the Irish Dementia Working Group (IDWG) which was being set up and which the couple felt would provide welcome cognitive stimulation as well as allowing Derek and others with dementia to have their voice heard.
 Derek became a founding member of the IDWG and his involvement slowed his need for full-time care and was a highly positive experience.
 The need for full time care, however, did arise and so it had to be identified and resourced, and because he was under the age of 65, Derek wasn’t initially entitled to home care.
 The context, when they began looking for support, was also very difficult, as they were not legally recognised as a couple (Ireland legalised same-sex marriage in 2015).
-Derek’s mother was considered as his next of kin and not Patrick, which was frustrating.
-Patrick also knew Derek would want a male carer and would not be comfortable with a female carer.
+Derek’s mother was considered as his next of kin and not Paddy, which was frustrating.
+Paddy also knew Derek would want a male carer and would not be comfortable with a female carer.
 It took about three months to get the required care in place, but when it eventually happened, the carer, a Welsh man called Stephen, was fantastic as he fully understood and accepted their relationship as a gay couple, considered both of their needs and opinions and was sensitive to Derek’s desire to continue to do as much as he could.

 Luckily things changed in Ireland just as Stephen was about to start working with them and Derek then qualified for home care, which helped reduce the large financial impact.
-As Derek’s condition progressed, they had to agree to a rota of three carers, though Patrick was initially resistant to this, largely due to the couple’s history.
+As Derek’s condition progressed, they had to agree to a rota of three carers, though Paddy was initially resistant to this, largely due to the couple’s history.
 When he and Derek met in 1988, homosexuality was illegal (it became legal in Ireland in 1993) and so the couple, and particularly Derek, were understandably concerned about discrimination and also about potential violence against them.
 Derek had never wanted to bring strangers into their home, as he had witnessed, first hand, bricks being thrown through windows of friends in same-sex couples.
 Strangers therefore made him nervous at times.
-That residual fear stayed with Patrick when accessing care for his husband and he was careful to ensure that there was not a parade of different strangers coming into the house.
+That residual fear stayed with Paddy when accessing care for his husband and he was careful to ensure that there was not a parade of different strangers coming into the house.
 This approach made it difficult, at times, to get any care at all, as the three carers they had agreed to were not always available.
-Patrick then sought out day-care services, which were provided by the ASI.
+Paddy then sought out day-care services, which were provided by the ASI.
 It was really important to him to always be upfront about their relationship when seeking any services for Derek. but It was such a pleasure, he said, to engage with the ASI, as he felt they were “embraced” by the staff there.
 In April 2020, Derek collapsed at home.
-This was the start of the COVID pandemic, as Patrick was not allowed to go with his husband in the ambulance and during the eight weeks Derek remained in hospital, they were not allowed to see each other.
-It was hard enough to be apart, but even harder for Patrick to realise he would no longer be able to look after Derek at home, a concern that was confirmed by the consultant at the hospital.
+This was the start of the COVID pandemic, as Paddy was not allowed to go with his husband in the ambulance and during the eight weeks Derek remained in hospital, they were not allowed to see each other.
+It was hard enough to be apart, but even harder for Paddy to realise he would no longer be able to look after Derek at home, a concern that was confirmed by the consultant at the hospital.
 This meant having to try and find a nursing home during COVID.
 A daunting task, especially given that so many nursing homes are still run by the Catholic Church in Ireland, which could present a problem for a gay couple.
 Thankfully, he found a newly-built, privately-run nursing home and which was superb from that point of view.

-All in all, the most difficult thing for Patrick was not accessing or connecting with care services but rather it was seeing his other half being taken away, bit by bit.
+All in all, the most difficult thing for Paddy was not accessing or connecting with care services but rather it was seeing his other half being taken away, bit by bit.
 “There is no pathway for that and each day is different, so you have to hope what you are doing is right”, he said.
 In closing he said that he was very proud of his country, Ireland, for having made important social and legal changes around LGBT rights and same-sex marriage.
 He also said that he hoped his legacy in all of this would be to show others not to be afraid to stand up and say who they are.
 It is hard, he conceded, but being honest is the best way and in doing so he was able to achieve a much better quality of life and level of care for Derek, which made him feel proud.